aligator4sah/WeatherU_website/README.md

 # WeatherU_website
-This is a weather search and input website based on PHP.
+This is a social weather system including weather search, weather comment, weather management and summary.
+Based on MySQl, Javascript, HTML, CSS and PHP

 The sql should be alppied to WAMP64 and connected with the front end.